R. Dempster

 Notes:

+I call this camera the Ak-Sar-Ben because I first ran into it in the Robert Dempster Co., Omaha, NE catalog, c.1897 in which it is the Ak-Sar-Ben.
 The Robert Dempster Co. is only known from a few references.
 He places a small advertisement in the 1891 Annual of Anthony's Bulletin (see references below), ads, p.62.
 This ad gives an address of "411 Court Ave., Des Moines, IA".
 A "R. Dempster" catalog, c.1897, that looks to have been xeroxed in the 1970's, gives the address as Omaha, NE, as do several newspaper ads that come up in a google search.
+Subsequently, I found the camera in the 1893 Buchanan catalog, named The Rochester View.
+Since I was calling this the Ak-Sar-Ben for 40 or maore years, I am going to continue that name, despite the possibility that the 1893 Rochester View name may have chronological precedence over the 1897 Ak-Sar-Ben name.

-The Ak-Sar-Ben camera has so far only been found to be mentioned in the 1891 reference below, and advertised in the above two engravings.
-The large, wooden side plates are quite distinctive and unique, as are the folded brass springs holding the ground glass frame, which probably means that this camera was a Dempster product manufactured locally.
+The large, wooden side plates are quite distinctive and unique, as are the folded brass springs holding the ground glass frame.
 At least five examples exist, one of which was spray-painted black, which is resisting being restored to a varnished state.
 In case you were wondering, Ak-Sar-Ben is the name of a certain state spelled backwards.

 References: